sejidjorge/sejidjorge/README.md

 Web Developer
 -------------

-Olá, sou Desenvolvedor Web, conheço um pouco de HTML, CSS, Tailwind, NextJs, ReactJs, NodeJs, Javascript, PHP, Bootstrap, MySQL, Sass e Styled Components.
-Eu gosto de desmontar, consertar ou apenas descobrir do que as coisas são feitas e como elas funcionam :)
+Hello, I'm a Web Developer, I know a little bit about HTML, CSS, Tailwind, NextJs, ReactJs, NodeJs, Javascript, PHP, Bootstrap, MySQL, Sass and Styled Components.
+I like to take apart, fix or just find out what things are made of and how they work :)

 * 🌍  I'm based in São Paulo - SP
 * ✉️  You can contact me at [sejidjorge@gmail.com](mailto:sejidjorge@gmail.com)